-When one party does not fulfill its obligations under a contractual agreement, it is considered in breach of the contract, and the party or parties harmed by the breach must consider their options, including litigation.
+When one party does not fulfill its obligations under a contractual agreement, it is considered in breach of the contract, and the party or parties harmed by the breach must consider their options, including commercial litigation.

 Breach of Contract